 Can I take two summer school courses at the same time?

 You should not take an e-Summer course and a second summer school course at the same time.

 There is no rule to say you can’t.
-However, taking an e-Summer course is like going to school FULL TIME!
+However, taking one e-Summer course is like going to school full time!
 You're taking a full high school credit in under four weeks.
 That's 110 hours of instruction in only 19 days.
-That's six hours of school per day plus major assignments and preparing for evaluations.
+That's six hours of school per day plus major assignments and preparing for evaluations for a total of 6-8 hours/day.
 Our experience is that students who take two full credit courses at the same time rarely achieve good results in both courses.
 We do not recommend any student take more than one credit as the time commitment will be overwhelming!

 Can I take Civics and Careers at the same time?